Could investing in solar energy pay off sooner than you think?

 Most recently, Congress passed the Inflation Reduction Act (IRA), which was signed into law in August of 2022.

-The IRA increased the solar tax credit for residential solar power to 30% and extended it by 10 years.
 Additionally, standalone residential battery systems with a capacity of 3 kWh or more, purchased after December 31, 2022, are eligible for the 30% ITC.

 Consumers who want to make sure they receive the full 30% ITC can do so by working with a skilled solar installer, like Sandbar Solar & Electric in Santa Cruz, California, who fully understands the new ITC requirements and standards and can provide a compliant system installation.